-With so many momentous political issues to review, it's not surprising that Mr. Bush didn't spend much time discussing his favorite foods, but...in an interview with Oprah Winfrey during the 2000 presidential campaign, he did say that his favorite sandwich is peanut butter and jelly on white bread.
+With so many momentous issues to review, it's not surprising that Mr. Bush didn't bother to mention his favorite foods, but...in an interview with Oprah Winfrey during the 2000 presidential campaign, he did say that his favorite sandwich is peanut butter and jelly on white bread.

 Eight years later, during the 2008 presidential campaign, peanut butter and jelly sandwiches once again made national headlines.
-Responding to charges "that his economic policies were socialistic in nature," Barack Obama ridiculed his opponent John McCain for constantly resorting to trivialities and distractions.
-Here is a video of Obama's remarks:
+Responding to charges that his economic policies were socialistic in nature, Barack Obama ridiculed his opponent John McCain for constantly resorting to trivialities and distractions:

 The first was that peanut oil has a melting point below room temperature.
 Gravity separated the oil, which then oxidized and turned rancid.
 Likewise, salt added to the peanut butter separated and crystallized.
 Grocers received peanut butter in tubs or pails and were advised to use a wooden paddle to stir it frequently...